 Grapes: 100% Chardonnay

-Grapes were gently whole-cluster pressed and transferred to tank following harvest.
-After a day of cold-settling, the juice was inoculated and racked to 25% new French and American oak barrels.
+The grapes were gently whole-cluster pressed and transferred to tank following harvest.
+After a day of cold-settling, the juice was inoculated and racked to 30% new French and American oak barrels.
 It then underwent regular stirring of the lees for added texture and complexity.
 All lots were kept separate throughout vinification and aging to ensure character, distinctiveness and quality.
-After 17 months in barrel under cool cellar conditions, the wine was bottled.
+After 18 months in barrel under cool cellar conditions, the wine was bottled.

 Perfect paired with clam chowder or Chicken Dijon, this Chardonnay's combination of structure and concentration helps it stand up to a wide array of dishes, including poultry and rich fish and seafood, like crispy crab cakes garnished with green onion.

 AGING: 18 months in 30% new French and American oak; Boutes and World Cooperage

 - A rich Chardonnay with 17 months of oak aging and wonderful buttery qualities typical of the region.